pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-user-experience/index.md

 It’s been nearly four years since the Pulumi Service console launched back in 2018.
 The [Pulumi Service]({{< relref "/product/pulumi-service" >}}) is the easiest way to use Pulumi’s open source, universal infrastructure as code SDK at scale and provides a fully managed experience.
 It handles infrastructure state and secrets, sets up SAML SSO, integrates with CI/CD pipelines, and enforces compliance rules.

 In these last four years, the Service’s features and capabilities have grown quickly.
-We’ve added features like x, y, and z.
+We’ve added features like stack tags, stack changes view, and resource visualizations.
 But throughout all these changes, the look and feel of the Service has largely stayed the same—until now!

 <!--more-->